About moles

 Some children might have only a few moles on their body, whereas others have a lot.

-Maybe.
-You should see your GP if your child develops a rapidly growing mole or your child’s mole:
+You should see your GP if your child’s mole:

 Treatment for moles

-Doctors don’t usually recommend that children have moles removed, for either medical or cosmetic reasons.
-This is because moles don’t usually turn into cancer in children.
+Doctors don’t recommend that children have moles removed.
+This is because moles don’t usually turn into cancer.
 Also, the procedure to remove moles can be quite distressing for children and has a high risk of scarring.

 It’s usually best to wait until the teenage years before looking into mole removal.
 At this age, your child can decide for themselves about whether to get a mole removed.
 They’ll also be better able to handle the procedure.

-Ask your GP for a referral to a dermatologist or plastic surgeon to discuss your options.
+Ask your GP for a referral to a dermatologist or plastic surgeon to discuss your child’s options.

 Prevention of moles

 Sun safety can help to prevent moles and sunburn.
-Sun safety during childhood can also reduce the chance of moles turning into melanomas or other skins cancers when your child is an adult.
+Sun safety during childhood can also reduce the rare chance of moles turning into cancer or developing other skin cancers when your child is an adult.

 You can keep your child safe in the sun by using plenty of SPF 30+ or higher, broad-spectrum, water-resistant sunscreen.
 Shade and protective clothing, hats and sunglasses also help.